 The HEA leads the strategic development of the Irish higher education and research system with the objective of creating a coherent system of diverse institutions with distinct missions, which is responsive to the social, cultural and economic development of Ireland and its people and supports the achievement of national objectives.
-TUS works closely with the HEA in relation to a broad range of strategic initiatives including implementation of agreed objectives (set out in agreed Compacts) and supporting the implementation of national higher education goals and the provision of statutory statistical information.
+TUS works closely with the HEA in relation to a broad range of strategic initiatives including implementation of agreed objectives (under the HEA System Performance Framework) and supporting the implementation of national higher education goals and the provision of statutory statistical information.